US30/PowerBI/Multi-Restaurant Sales Analysis Dashboard/README.md

 The dataset includes a variety of attributes, such as restaurant locations, customer demographics, sales transactions, menu item details, and more.
 This synthetic dataset is crafted for educational and non-commercial purposes, ensuring privacy compliance.
 Data cleaning was performed using Microsoft Excel, eliminating incomplete records and irrelevant columns to enhance accuracy and relevance.
 Data Preparation for Analysis using Power BI:

-    Creating Separate Tables: A Date table is established to facilitate time-based analysis, along with a “Calculations” table for KPI measures.
+1.Creating Separate Tables: A Date table is established to facilitate time-based analysis, along with a “Calculations” table for KPI measures.
-    Calculated Columns: New columns like Sales Categories, Customer Segments, and Average Spending Per Visit are generated to enrich the analysis.
+2.Calculated Columns: New columns like Sales Categories, Customer Segments, and Average Spending Per Visit are generated to enrich the analysis.
-    KPI Calculations: Critical KPIs, such as Total Revenue, Average Order Value, and Customer Retention Rate, are computed using DAX expressions.
+3.KPI Calculations: Critical KPIs, such as Total Revenue, Average Order Value, and Customer Retention Rate, are computed using DAX expressions.

 # Analysis and Visualizations for the Report:

 The report is structured into three key sections for clarity:

-    Sales Trends:
+1.Sales Trends:
-        Tracks monthly, quarterly, and annual revenue performance across different restaurant locations.
-        Identifies best-performing menu items and sales peaks, enabling targeted promotions and inventory planning.
+    a.Tracks monthly, quarterly, and annual revenue performance across different restaurant locations. b.Identifies best-performing menu items and sales peaks, enabling targeted promotions and inventory planning.

-    Customer Insights:
+2.Customer Insights:
-        Analyzes customer demographics, spending habits, and visit frequency.
-        Segments customers into groups such as “Loyal Customers” and “Occasional Visitors” to personalize marketing efforts.
+    a.Analyzes customer demographics, spending habits, and visit frequency. b.Segments customers into groups such as “Loyal Customers” and “Occasional Visitors” to personalize marketing efforts.

-    Operational Metrics:
+3.Operational Metrics:
-        Monitors key metrics like Table Turnover Rate, Average Service Time, and Employee Performance Ratings.
-        Aids in optimizing operations and improving the overall dining experience.
+    a.Monitors key metrics like Table Turnover Rate, Average Service Time, and Employee Performance Ratings. b.Aids in optimizing operations and improving the overall dining experience.

 # Core Questions Answered in the Restaurant Sales Report:

 This dashboard provides valuable insights to empower restaurant managers and stakeholders with data-driven decision-making capabilities.
 Some of the critical questions addressed include:

                     Which locations generate the most revenue?
                     The report highlights top-performing restaurant locations, aiding in resource allocation and marketing focus.

                     What are the top-selling menu items?
                     Insights into menu performance help in understanding customer preferences and optimizing the menu.

                     Who are our most loyal customers?
                     Identifies high-value customer segments, enabling targeted loyalty programs and engagement strategies.

                     What is the average spending per customer?
                     Tracks spending patterns to inform pricing strategies and identify potential upselling opportunities.

                     When are our busiest hours?
                     Analyzes time-based trends to optimize staffing schedules and promotional campaigns.

                     How efficient are our operations?
                     Evaluates service metrics like table turnover and service times, highlighting areas for operational improvements.

 # Additional Considerations: